Jitterbit Harmony Best Practices¶

 Frequently, integration results not only need to be logged, but they also need to be escalated.
 Email notifications can easily be attached to operations and success/failure paths or called from scripts.
 You can alternatively use the Email connector to configure a Send Email activity as the target of an operation.

-For additional information, refer to Setting Up Alerting, Logging, and Error Handling.
+For additional information, refer to Set Up Alerting, Logging, and Error Handling.

 These sections and pages in the documentation provide additional best practices.